aidanscannell/academic-kickstart/content/post/bayesian-machine-learning/index.md

 +++
-title = "Bayesian Machine Learning" author = ["Aidan Scannell"] date = 2020-01-12T20:01:00+00:00
-tags = ["machine-learning", "bayesian-inference", "probabilistic-modelling"] draft = false
+title = "Bayesian Machine Learning" author = ["Aidan Scannell"] tags = ["machine-learning", "bayesian-inference", "probabilistic-modelling"] draft = true markup = "blackfriday"
 +++

 In this post I want to introduce the main concepts in Bayesian machine learning.
-I could have also called this post "Bayesian Inference" or "Probabilistic Modelling and Approximate Inference" as the terms seem to be used interchangeably.
-Anyway, it took me a while to understand some of the concepts in Bayesian ML and how they link together, so I am hoping that this post explains the key concepts and links them together in an easy to understand way.
+It took me a while to understand some of the concepts in Bayesian ML and how they link together, so I am hoping that this post explains the key concepts and links them together in an easy to understand way.
 I've decided to walk through what I believe are the main concepts and I introduce simple examples to help explain some of the concepts.
-Bayesian inference plays a key role in my research so I really hope that I have picked up some useful intuitions that can help others in their pursuit of Bayesian mastery.
+Bayesian inference plays a key role in my research so I really hope that I have picked up some useful intuitions that can help others in their pursuit of becoming a Bayesian master.

 Lets start from the beginning and give a definition for machine learning.
 We can view machine learning as the science of learning models from data.
 This is achieved by defining a space of models and then learning the parameters and the structure of the models from data.
 We can then use our learned model to make predictions and decisions.

+{{% toc %}}

+## Uncertainty in Machine Learning {#uncertainty-in-machine-learning}

 Uncertainty is fundamental in the field of machine learning and arises from working with incomplete or imperfect information.
 In machine learning we often want to learn predictive models that map inputs to an output, a continuous variable in regression or a discrete class label in classification.